diodesign/diosix/README.md

 ### Root VM image

 The build process automatically downloads and cross-compiles [BuildRoot](https://buildroot.org/) if the Root VM image is missing or needs updating.
-Because we build everything from source for an absolute guarantee of provenance and security, this initial BuildRoot step can take significant time to compile the Linux kernel, a busybox userspace, and the cross-compiler toolchain.
+Because Diosix builds everything from source for an absolute guarantee of provenance and security, this initial BuildRoot step can take significant time to compile the Linux kernel, a busybox userspace, and the cross-compiler toolchain.
 Subsequent builds rely on the